pterofighter-s-organization/apptracker/backend/README.md

-# to start the backend
+# To Start The Backend
 run 'python -m pipenv shell' to start the virtual env then 'python -m manage runserver' to run the server